 top of page

-Our aim is to erect a memorial at the National Memorial Arboretum to remember our fellow brothers and sisters, lost to suicide after they have finished their service for their country.
+Our aim is to erect a memorial at the National Memorial Arboretum to remember our fellow brothers and sisters, lost to suicide after they have finished their service for their country from our Armed Forces.

 This has been a turbulent time for everyone in the UK and the toll of isolation on the mental health of many has been heavy.
 There are many for whom previous military service has left mental scars which have been exacerbated by many different reasons.
 These people need and deserve our help.
 Those who have fallen to their illnesses should and will be remembered.